Artistic Imitation

 Finding the works was a hit!
 They were so surprised by the format and size of some of the works compared to their expectations from book illustrations.
 On top of the scavenger hunt experience, the museum itself had many interactive elements including creating your own tessellation art and becoming a part of an optical illusion.

-One response to “Artistic Imitation”
+2 responses to “Artistic Imitation”

 1. Exploring Georgia O’Keeffe Museum: A Family Guide – Domino Tracks Avatar